Why Would a Construction Loan Be Denied?

 Permit-unfriendly jurisdictions: Some localities have unpredictable permitting processes that create timeline risk lenders won't accept.

-What to Do If You've Been Denied
+What to Do If You've Been Denied?

 Denial isn't the end of the road.
 Here's how to move forward: